cosmos72/hyperluminal-mem/README.md

    This allows to easily write consecutive serialized values into the raw memory.

    Any kind of raw memory is supported, thus it is also possible to call `mwrite` on memory-mapped files.
-This is actually the mechanism that allows Hyperluminal-DB to implement an object store backed by memory-mapped files.
+This is actually the mechanism that allows Hyperluminal-MEM to implement an object store backed by memory-mapped files.

    `mwrite` supports the following standard Lisp types: